OmerElshrief/LLM-MeasurementsParser/readme.md

 In the prompt directory from the main directory, there will be all prompts, each prompt in a directory with name as the prompt ID.

-Provide an overview of your project, explaining its purpose, goal, and main features.

 ## Table of Contents